stanRepo/web-app-from-scratch-2021/README.md

 # Getting-started

-clone the repository and host index.html on your (local) web server.
+Clone the repository and host index.html on your (local) web server.

 # Features